rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 **Note**: While quorum queues are the best choice of queue type, they are not 100% compatible feature wise with mirrored classic queues.
 In [quorum queue documentation](https://www.rabbitmq.com/quorum-queues.html#feature-matrix), you can review the feature matrix table which lists the differences between mirrored classic queues and quorum queues.
 These differences require different steps to successfully migrate from mirrored classic queues to quorum queues.
 Some of the steps can require a lot of configuration, while others require changes in the way an application interacts with RabbitMQ.
 It is also important to note that migrated applications should be thoroughly against quorum queues, as behaviour can be different under the load and in edge cases.

-## The Migration Routes: Migrate the Queues by Virtual Host OR Migrate in place
+## Deciding which Migration Route to take: Compatibility Considerations

 [Migrating the Queues by Virtual Host](#migrate-the-queues-by-virtual-host) is probably the most efficient migration path you can take if it is an option for you.
 If all the incompatible features are cleaned up or moved to policies, the existing code is able to work both with mirrored classic queues and quorum queues by only changing connection parameters to the new vhost that you created for the quorum queues.